Can I Eat Expired Cardoon?

 Expert Source

-"According to USDA guidelines, fresh cardoon should be stored in the refrigerator at 32-40°F and used within 3-5 days for optimal quality and safety."
+"According to USDA guidelines, fresh cardoon should be stored in a plastic bag in the refrigerator at 32-40°F and used within 3-5 days for optimal quality and safety."

 Fresh Cardoon